Using test e-buses for identifying technical requirements for the city of Pécs

 As learnt from the experience exchange in the eBussed project, several factors define the type and features of e-buses that are in use on the given settlement or region.
 The Good Practice describes an evidence based approach that provides opportunities to test several types of buses before deciding in favour of a given type of e-bus to be used locally.

 Reaching of objectives, implementation:

 For this above purpose the Municipality of Pécs City from 2013 on delivered several e-bus testings.
-During this process 1 time EVOPRO, 4 times BYD buses (midi and solo ones mixed) were in test operation.
+During this process one occasion the EVOPRO, and four occassions (1 time EVOPRO, 4 times) BYD buses (midi and solo ones mixed) were in test operation.
 In each case the buses were in test-service for 1 week, on existing bus routes and with Pécs bus passengers using the that time available test vehicles.

 The tests proved to be appropriate for identifying the right technological parameters and solutions, possible bus manufacturers that are in compliance with the e-mobility needs of the city (routes, morphology, etc.).
 The findings of this testing were widely communicated in the local media and the Pécs inhabitants - especially who did not travel on the test buses - received their very first impressions in connection with locally operated e-buses.